iTwin/itwinjs-core/docs/learning/WriteABridge.md

 ### Align

-An iModel Connector must carefully transform the source data to BIS-based data in the iModel, and hence each connector is written for a specific data source.
+An iTwin Connector must carefully transform the source data to BIS-based data in the iModel, and hence each connector is written for a specific data source.

 - Mappings of data are *from* source *into* an iModel.
 - Typically, a connector stores enough information about source data to detect the differences in it between job-runs.
 In this manner the connector generates *changesets* that are sent to iModelHub.
 This is the key difference between a connector and a one-time converter.